“Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.”

 Life in the Garden of Eden

 God put Adam in a garden eastward in Eden.
 To make life comfortable for Adam, he made different beautiful trees and food to grow in the garden.
 Right in the middle of the garden were the tree of life and the tree of the knowledge of good and evil.
-A river ran through Eden and divided into four namely: Pishon, Gihon, Tigris and Euphrates.
+A river ran through Eden and split into four rivers: Pishon, Gihon, Tigris and Euphrates.
 God told Adam he could eat from all trees but the tree of good and evil because he would die if he did.

-God did not want Adam to be lonely, so He decided to create a helper and companion for him.
+God did not want Adam to be lonely, so He decided to create a helper and partner for him.
 The Lord made Adam fall in a deep sleep, He removed a rib from Adam to create Eve, and he called her woman, meaning she was taken out of a man.
 They were both naked and not ashamed, and Adam named all the other creatures.

 The Fall of Man